 is an executive body having overall responsibility for managing the Programme and implementing decisions taken by the JMC; body responsible for efficient and correct management and implementation of the Programme.
 The MA is signing Grant Contracts with the Lead beneficiaries of approved projects, approves project implementation reports and initiates payments.
-Ministry of Finance of the Republic of Estonia is the MA of the Programme.
+The Grants Development Department of the State Shared Service Centre is fulfilling the tasks of the MA of the Programme.